Content is king—this is one saying that is truest now more than ever. But in addition to the quality of your content, how it is delivered matters too.

 Statistics show that 85% of internet users enjoy watching a video.
 Because of this, video ads have become the go-to marketing platform for most businesses.
 It has been noted that 87% of marketing professionals use video as their marketing tools.

 The challenge starts here.
 With all the video ads that we can find online, how can you make sure that your ads and promotions will stand out?
-Well, lucky for you, 2019 taught us a lot of lessons about creating videos.
+Well, lucky for you, the last year taught us a lot of lessons about creating videos.
 With the new social media apps combined with the advancements in the video industry, you have plenty of room to experiment with your videos.